Gifted ≠ Better: What Our Fastest Learners Are Trying to Tell Us

 The Cultural Ladder We’re All Climbing (Even If We Don’t Want To)

-By the time a child is identified as gifted, they’ve often already internalised the idea that being “fast,” “early,” or “bright” is something to either feel proud of… or ashamed of.
+By the time a child is identified as gifted, they’ve often already internalized the idea that being “fast,” “early,” or “bright” is something to feel proud of… or ashamed of.
 Rarely is it framed simply as authentically them.

-What If Giftedness Isn’t a Trophy—But a Signal?
+What If Giftedness Isn’t a Trophy?
+What If It's a Signal?

 There’s a metaphor I often return to in my work: Gifted kids are the canaries in the coal mine.